Sea of Sand: Filming

-The film was shot in Tripolitania near to many sites that saw real action during the war in North Africa.
+The film was entirely shot on location over eight weeks.
+It was shot in Tripolitania, near to many sites that saw real action during the war in North Africa.

 Michael Craig said "we drank far too much, slept far too little and misbehaved in every possible way."
 Filming began 12 May 1958.

+Guy Green said although he had to struggle against "the penny pinching outfit", the film "came out well."

 Most of the European extras in the film were British Army personnel who were stationed in Libya because of the military alliance between King Idris of Libya and the West (this relationship ended following the 1969 coup d'etat by army officers led by Muammar Gaddafi).
 As such, most of the military props used in the film are derived from British or American equipment.
-For instance the Allied troops use contemporary Chevrolet 30 cwt WB trucks mounted with Vickers machine guns.
-But the use of Sten submachine guns was incorrect (the real LRDG used either the .303 SMLE or the Thompson submachine gun as small arms).
-Likewise American half-tracks, fitted with British Bren guns, were employed to portray Africa Korps Sd.Kfz.
+For instance, the Allied troops use contemporary Chevrolet 30 cwt WB trucks mounted with Vickers machine guns.
+However, the use of Sten submachine guns was incorrect (the real LRDG used either the .303 SMLE or the Thompson submachine gun as small arms).
+Likewise, American half-tracks, fitted with British Bren guns, were employed to portray Africa Korps Sd.Kfz.
 251s.

+Vincent Ball recalled "I think we had six of the worst old army trucks in North Africa; half the time they were being towed past the cameras, even though they’d had new engines fitted.
+But it was probably one of the best locations I’ve ever been on, staying at the Imperial Hotel by the sea.
+It was pretty rough filming in the desert but we played poker, drank a lot of beer, and swam."

-Craig was loaned out from Rank.
-He says although he thought it was a good film and a good part he felt the British film industry should be making more contemporary stories.
-This led to The Angry Silence.
+Craig later wrote in his memoirs that although he thought it was a good film and a good part, he felt the British film industry should be making more contemporary stories instead of continually making war films.
+He discussed this with Richard Attenborough and mentioned a story; Attenborough, who had just formed a company with Bryan Forbes, was intrigued, and asked Craig to write it up - this became the film The Angry Silence, directed by Guy Green.

 Reception

+Awards

 The film was nominated for BAFTA awards for Best Film and British Film and Best British Actor for Michael Craig.

+Critical

 Variety praised the "excellent all-round acting and taut direction by Guy Green," and concluded, "Green and cameraman Wilkie Cooper splendidly capture the remote loneliness of the vast desert, the heat, the boredom and the sense of pending danger.
 The screenplay is predictable, but the dialog is reasonably natural and the various characters are well drawn."

+Filmink called it "a solid guys-on-a-mission flick... a decent movie, well directed by Guy Green, part of the late ‘50s desert-sploitation war cycle (The Black Tent, Ice Cold in Alex, No Time to Die)."

 Box Office

 Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
+"It was a very patriotic film and it came at the right time," said Berman.